Creating a Wildfly Docker image with TimescaleDB support

 Wildfly docker image #

-As a base image, we’ll use the latest official Wildfly docker image, named jboss/wildfly:24.0.0.Final
+As a base image, we’ll use the latest official Wildfly docker image, named jboss/wildfly:24.0.0.Final.

 Since TimescaleDB relies on PostgreSQL, we also need to setup the PostgreSQL driver and datasource in Wildfly.
 This requires the following: